-380 Medical Course (MB BS)
+3800 Medical Course (MB BS)

 Until 1974 the medical course extended over six years of full-time study, but in 1974 the Medical Faculty introduced an entirely reorganized course extending over five years.
-This reorganized course was developed in response to a world-wide pattern of change in medical education; other factors include the additional year of secondary school education, the high level of academic achievement necessary to gain entrance to the Faculty, and recognition of the growing period of graduate education necessary to enter any field of major clinical responsibility.
+It was developed in response to a worldwide pattern of change in medical education; other factors include the additional year of secondary school education, the high level of academic achievement necessary to gain entrance to the Faculty, and recognition of the growing period of graduate education necessary to enter any field of major clinical responsibility.
 Changes made to the course are substantial, and include integration of all parts of the course with detailed specification of course objectives.
 Clinical experience begins in the first year of the medical course, indicating the relevance of all parts of the educational program.
+The last group of students to undertake the six-year course sat for their final examinations at the end of 1978.

-The five- and six-year medical courses lead to the degrees of Bachelor of Medicine (MB) and Bachelor of Surgery (BS) which have been recognized (1975 and 1967) by the General Medical Council of the UK.
+The five year medical course leads to the degrees of Bachelor of Medicine (MB) and Bachelor of Surgery (BS) which have been recognized in 1975 by the General Medical Council of the UK.
 These degrees may be awarded in the following grades: Honours Class I; Honours Class II, Division I; Honours Class II, Division II, or Pass level.